Dr. Lorena Olvera

-Dr. Olvera has extensive experience in organizing and planning sexuality conferences, as well as facilitating workshops at international and national conferences.
+Dr. Lorena has extensive experience in organizing and planning conferences on sexuality, as well as facilitating workshops at international and national conferences.
 She received the Schiller Prize for her presentation entitled "Cross-cultural Code-switching in Sexuality" at the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) Conference in 2016.
 She currently serves as a member of the Advisory Board of the American Journal of Sexuality Education.

-Dr. Olvera has worked as a presenter on several radio and television programs about sexuality and currently has an educational Facebook page, Sexprésate, in Spanish where she writes about sexuality, gender equality, LGBTQ issues, and relationships.
+Lastly, Lorena has worked as a host on various radio and television shows on sexuality and currently runs an educational page on Facebook, Sexprésate, in Spanish where she writes on sexuality, gender equality, LGB-T issues, and relationships.

 Dr. Lorena Olvera has a degree in psychology and a specialty in psychosexual therapy from the Benemérita Universidad Autónoma de Puebla (Puebla, Mexico); as well as a master's degree in education and a doctorate in human sexuality studies from Widener University (Pennsylvania, United States), where she received the William Stayton Prize for leadership applied to human sexuality (2018).